vaap96/mht_quantum/README.md

-# mht_quantum
+# Quantum algorithms for MHT

-Research code for benchmarking quantum-inspired and classical solvers on:
+Research code for benchmarking quantum and classical solvers for MHT problems.
+The repository also contains the code for solving other problems like 8-SAT.
+More specifically we can solve the following problems:

 - random 8-SAT instances (QAOA vs WalkSAT variants),
-- graph-based DAP-style formulations (MWIS/MWC as WCNF/QUBO/Ising).
+- graph-based DAP-style formulations (MWIS/MWC).
+- Max-2-SAT (WCNF) instances based on the DAP-style graph formulations.
+- encodings necessary for the use of quantum algorithms (QUBO/Ising).

 ## Setup